 What Is Gestational Diabetes?

-Symptoms of Gestational Diabetes
+Gestational Diabetes Symptoms

-- A need to pee more
+- You pee more than usual

-It affects between 2% and 10% of pregnancies each year.
-You are more likely to get gestational diabetes if you:
+You’re more likely to get gestational diabetes if you:

 - Were overweight before you got pregnant

-- Have a family history of diabetes
+- Have a family member with diabetes

 - Have had gestational diabetes before